Here’s a look at how wind energy works, what it’s used for, and how it can improve our daily lives.

 Good winds are often in remote locations and are often far from areas where they’re needed the most.
 Costly transmission lines often have to be built from wind farms to the city which is another one of the disadvantages of wind energy in Johannesburg, Pretoria, Western Cape and Durban.

 Wind resource development may not be very profitable when compared to other uses of a specified lot of land.
-Electricity generation is often less valued than commercial or agricultural development.
+Electricity generation is often less valued than in commercial or agricultural development.

 Another disadvantage of wind energy is that turbines can cause both noise and aesthetic pollution.
 Although wind power plants don’t have much impact on the environment.
 There are concerns that exist over the noise produced by the turbine blades.
 Especially when compared to other power sources such as conventional power plants.